fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/Olfactometer/OdorValveToggle/OdorValveToggle.md

 The [Harp Olfactometer](https://github.com/harp-tech/device.olfactometer) supports up to 4 odor channels and 1 carrier line.

-In this example Channel 0 (odor line) is configured with a 80 ml/min flow rate, Channel 1 (odor line) with 80 ml/min and Channel 4 (carrier line) with 720 ml/min.
+In this example, Channel 0 (odor line) is configured with a 80 ml/min flow rate, Channel 1 (odor line) with 80 ml/min and Channel 4 (carrier line) with 720 ml/min.

 After 'A' key press the odor channel 0 flow is enabled, goes through the correspondent vial, mixes with the auxiliary carrier line and is delivered to the animal.
 The duration of the odor pulse is 500 ms. Then, 2 s after the enabling of odor channel 0, odor channel 1 is also enabled during 500 ms, mixed with the auxiliary carrier line and delivered to the animal.